St. Charles, IL Civil Union Dissolution Attorneys

 Contact an Experienced Kane County Family Lawyer

-If you are considering dissolving your civil union or your partner has already filed for dissolution, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
+The challenges of dissolving a civil union are just as complicated as ending a marriage.
+If you are considering dissolving your civil union or your partner has already filed for dissolution, contact Shaw Sanders, P.C. at 630-584-5550 to set up a no-cost consultation.
 We will explain the dissolution process, answer your questions, and discuss how we can help you end your civil union as efficiently and painlessly as possible.
 We are located in St. Charles, Illinois, and we work with clients throughout Northern Illinois including Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, and DeKalb.